Europe’s Best Historic Spa Holidays

 - EUROPEAN TOURISM: SLOW BUT STEADY GROWTH

-- Combine Golf & Spa: A Good Match For Healthy Travels
+- Combine Golf and Spa: A Good Match For Healthy Travels

 - Hawaii: Aloha Spa Trends